Can Dogs Have Apple Cider Vinegar? Uses, Benefits & Risks

 General Health

-You should add no more than 1 teaspoon to your dog’s water bowl, and it could help with your dog’s blood sugar, aid in digestion, and help keep your dog at a healthy weight.
+You should add no more than 1 teaspoon to your dog’s water bowl, as it could help with your dog’s blood sugar, aid in digestion, and help keep your dog at a healthy weight.
 If your dog doesn’t seem to appreciate the ACV in her water, start by adding smaller amounts and eventually build up to 1 teaspoon.
 Be sure she has access to a different water bowl with just plain water as you certainly don’t want your dog drinking less water than she should.

 The Downside for Dogs